 When buying a used Harley-Davidson motorcycle from a private seller, request maintenance records to check its history.
 If the owner resists your request, avoid buying from him or her.
 In the opinion of vikinglandharleydavidson.com, the maintenance records can help you make an informed decision.
 With the bike history, you can learn if it had been involved in an accident that may have damaged parts of its internal works.
 Also, check the details of any previous incidents to determine if the bike can become a problem.

-Most people interested in buying used motorcycle go to Harley-Davidson dealers for extra assurance that the bike does not require any kind of repairs.
+Most people interested in buying a used motorcycle go to Harley-Davidson dealers for extra assurance that the bike does not require any kind of repairs.
 The bike’s owner may get a warranty, a complete service history, and certified pre-owned Harleys from the dealer.
 If you prefer buying the bike from a private party, you may get detailed information about it, especially when you purchase from a single owner with all the records.
 Before buying a used Harley-Davidson, you can also conduct a history search on the motorcycle vehicle history report website to determine if any complaints, ongoing investigations, or any recall on a Harley-Davidson model exist.

 Check the bike’s overall condition.